CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/formulations-and-bill-of-materials/production-process/overview.md

 ![Production Routing](./media/overview/production-process-bind-routing.webp)

 In Operation Binding, users can modify the quantity used to calculate operation time.
-In ProcessForce, operation time is determined based on the planned quantity of the final product.
+In CompuTec ProcessForce, operation time is determined based on the planned quantity of the final product.
 The resulting quantity of the selected item is considered in this calculation.

 - To change the item used for time calculation, select the Time Calc checkbox.